suave-ucsd/SuAVE-Documentation/dataset_gen_corpusdb.md

 ---
 title: Generating a Dataset Using CorpusDB
-parent: Data Generation and Filtering Using CorpusDB
+parent: Data Generation and Filtering Using CorpusDB - Author Open Alex ID Search
 nav_order: 1

 ---
-# Generating a Dataset Using CorpusDB
+# Generating a Dataset Using CorpusDB - Author Open Alex ID Search

+***IMPORTANT***: Follow the steps below if you are going to generate a database based on **Open Alex IDs**.
+If you do not have any Open Alex IDs in mind to generate a dataset with, then follow the ***Generating a Dataset Using CorpusDB - Important Terms Search***.

 ## Follow these steps to generate a dataset using CorpusDB